k3ntako/2do/README.md

 The great news is that our clients loved the proof of concept and want to build out the full application!
 Your team is now responsible for building out the application by swapping in a real **Java Spring API** and to build out a few additional features in **React/TypeScript** detailed below.

-### The deadline and final demo is Friday, April 9th.
+> :round_pushpin: **Kentaro+Matt's deadline and final demo is Friday, April 9th.**

 ## Quick Start

-Create a `.env.local` file and add the MOCK api key:
+Create a `.env.local` file and add the MOCK api key:\*See "to-do-app secrets" note in 8L 1Password Apprenticeship vault
-*Contact Francesca for the key
 ```
 REACT_APP_API_KEY=XXXX_API_KEY_HERE
 ```